Athlete mid toes-to-bar movement on a steel pull-up rig in a CrossFit box with motion blur and dramatic backlighting

 6. Russian twist with plate

 Seated, feet elevated or on the floor, holding a plate or dumbbell.
 Rotate side to side, tapping the weight on each hip.
-Standard load is 25 to 45 lb for women, 35 to 55 lb for men.
+Standard load is 10 to 20 kg (men) or 5 to 12 kg (women).

 WOD #1 — “Midline Mayhem” (12-minute AMRAP)